izzley/loggerexamples/Readme.md

 &ensp;&ensp; - processes (getting fancy)<br />
 &ensp;&ensp; - threads (getting very fancy)<br /><br />

+## I want it all WITHOUT CONFIGURATION!
+No problems.
+Go to [LOGURU](https://github.com/Delgan/loguru/blob/master/LICENSE).
+It has all the features of this repo and more.
+You can pretty much run with minimal config and loads of features.
 ## Where do I start?

 This repo comes bundled with tidy logging configuration files saved in `src/logconfig/`.<br />